| Thursday 29 January - Day one |

 Ian Paddick, Consultant Physicist, Medical Physics Limited - How we do it: Planning a vestibular schwannoma with the Cyberknife

-Dr Paul Sanghera, Consultant Oncologist, University Hospitals Birmingham, and Timothy Jackson, Queen Elizabeth Hospital Birmingham
+Dr Paul Sanghera, Consultant Clinical Oncologist, University Hospitals Birmingham, and Timothy Jackson, Principal Clinical Scientist for Cyberknife, University Hospitals Birmingham

 - How we do it: Planning a vestibular schwannoma with a linac